 My family and I have lived in Lewiston since 2003, where I maintain active membership in the American Association of Orthodontists, the Pacific Coast Society of Orthodontists, the Idaho State Orthodontic Society, the American Dental Association, the Idaho State Dental Association, and the Lewis-Clark Dental Society.
 I have been the featured speaker three times for both the Zimbabwean Dental Association and the Lewis-Clark Dental Society.
 I have also served as President and treasurer of the LCDS.

 I feel blessed to be an orthodontist.
 I love talking with people and solving the variety of challenges presented in fitting teeth together to create well functioning, beautiful smiles.
-It is truly rewarding to watch a patient who is insecure and shy grow to become outgoing and confident.
+It is rewarding to watch a patient who is insecure and shy grow to become outgoing and confident.
 This amazing transformation is rewarding and will never cease to fascinate me.

 I have an intense passion for my profession, and I look forward to coming to the office to see the joy my patients feel as their smiles improve and their self-esteem grows.
-The office environment is African themed and designed to be warm and friendly complimenting my similar personality.
+The office environment is designed to be warm and friendly complimenting my similar personality.
 I have strong clinical skills and often receive many compliments for being gentle and spending time with each patient.
 Patients consistently write on evaluations that they are happy with their experience and new smile.
 As a father, I want the best care for my children, and I know the parents of my patients feel the same.